kd00250/Systems-Programming-Project-2/README.md

 # Systems-Programming-Project-2
-# Specifications to run version 1
+## Specifications to run version 1

-# Specifications to run version 2
+## Specifications to run version 2
 1) Unzip the file and open it in visual studio (or whatever ide you want)
 2) open the main file and hit the run button
 3) view the printed results in the console !

+##Run time for both versions
+Version 1 = ??
+Version 2 = 33.77 ms